Asymptotics of the partition function of Ising model on inhomogeneous random graphs: Proof of Main Results

-\begin{Proof} Recall the random partition function of the Ising model on the spinned graph from section~\ref{section2} and write it as integral of some function with respect to our empirical measures:
+\begin{Proof} Recall the partition function of the Ising model on the spinned random graph network from section~\ref{section2} and write it as integration of some function with respect to our empirical distributions:

 Now using the (Varadhan) Lemma~\ref{Ising.Varad} and Theorem~\ref{main4} we obtain,